 - 30% less CO2 emissions

-Quick overview of the benefits of Dyneema vests:
+Quick overview of the advantages of Dyneema vests:

 - 20% material savings